 \section{Conclusion}

-We propose FrameOracle, a lightweight, plug-and-play frame selector that adaptively determines which frames to retain and how many are needed from a given candidate pool.
-To support training, we introduce FrameOracle-41K, a large-scale VideoQA dataset with 40,992 examples, and the first to provide keyframe annotations specifying the minimal frames required to answer each question.
-Extensive experiments show that FrameOracle improves the performance of diverse VLM backbones without co-training, reducing FLOPs, latency, and the number of tokens, while also outperforming state-of-the-art keyframe selection methods.
+We propose FrameOracle, a lightweight, plug-and-play frame selector that adaptively determines both which frames to select and how many are needed from a given candidate pool.
+To support training, we introduce FrameOracle-41K, a large-scale VideoQA dataset with 40,992 examples and the first to provide question-conditioned keyframe annotations that specify the minimal frames required to answer each query.
+Extensive experiments demonstrate that FrameOracle consistently improves a wide range of VLM backbones without co-training, while reducing FLOPs, inference latency, and visual token usage, and outperforming state-of-the-art keyframe selection methods.
 While FrameOracle-41K provides high-quality, large-scale supervision for adaptive frame selection, expanding the dataset with more diverse videos and question types could further strengthen frame-level supervision and enable training FrameOracle primarily from strong keyframe annotations, potentially simplifying the current multi-stage training pipeline.